clbarnes/transformnd/README.md

 - Scale (`transformnd.transforms.Scale`)
 - Reflection (`transformnd.transforms.Reflect`)
 - Affine (`transformnd.transforms.Affine`)
-    - Can be composed with `@` operator
+    - Can be composed efficiently with `@` operator
 - Moving Least Squares, affine (`transformnd.transforms.moving_least_squares.MovingLeastSquares`)
     - uses `movingleastsquares` extra
 -   Thin Plate Splines (`transformnd.transforms.thinplate.ThinPlateSplines`)
     - uses `thinplatesplines` extra

 Arbitrary transforms can be composed into a `TransformSequence` with `transform1 | transform2`.
-A graph of transforms between defined spaces can be traversed using the `TransformGraph` (uses the `graph` extra).
+A graph of transforms between defined spaces can be traversed using the `TransformGraph`.

 ## Implemented adapters